Conversational AI for customer service: Benefits and tips

 What is conversational AI?

-This means that you can move certain common questions or interactions off of your support agents’ plates and streamline your service operations — while simultaneously delivering relevant information and speedy responses that amp up your customer satisfaction.
+This technology uses natural language processing (NLP) and machine learning to facilitate real-time customer conversations through chatbots and virtual assistants.
+It moves certain common questions or interactions off your support agents’ plates and streamlines your service operations — while simultaneously delivering relevant information and speedy responses that increase customer satisfaction.

 There’s a long list of advancements in AI tools in the past few years — and conversational AI is one of the more relevant and impressive ones when you want to optimize your service experience and operations.